bouwe77/holodeck-remix/README.md

 # Remix-Slides

-My attempt to build a slide deck app with MDX with Remix.
+My attempt to build a slide deck app with MDX and Remix.

 # Requirements & Fuctionality